-For all levels of internal appeal, appeals are reviewed by persons who are not subordinate to those who made prior adverse benefit determinations.
+For all levels of internal appeal, appeals are reviewed by persons who are not subordinate to those who made prior adverse benefit determinations (Excluding Medicare Appeals).
 Appeals of clinical matters will be decided by personnel qualified to review the appeal, including licensed, certified, or registered healthcare professionals who were not involved in the initial determination, at least one of whom will be a clinical peer reviewer.
-For any Medicaid Behavioral Health grievances or appeals, a peer-to-peer review will be conducted prior to a decision being made and are subject to specific Behavioral Health requirements including:
+For any Medicaid Behavioral Health grievances or appeals, upon request by submitting provider, a peer-to-peer review will be conducted prior to a decision being made and are subject to specific Behavioral Health requirements including: